chef-boneyard/chef-web-docs-2016/step_knife/step_knife_node_run_list_remove_role.rst

 ..
 This is an included how-to.

-To remove a role from a run list, enter:
+To remove a role from a run-list, enter:

 .. code-block:: bash